-And anger and rage in contact sports can be an advantage for your opponent.
+Anger and rage in contact sports can be an advantage for your opponent.

-For example, many have argued that Khabib destroyed McGregor also thanks to the rage that he brought into the ring.
+For example, many have argued that Khabib destroyed McGregor thanks to the rage that he brought into the ring.

 And that rage was there because of McGregor trying to stir up waters.

 McGregor’s “stirring water” technique likely made his opponent stronger (and sure made him look like a big mouth after the bout)